gmit22/ip/docs/README.md

 Find `task`s containing specified keyword in its description.

 ### List `Task`
-List all the `task`s contained in the task manager.
+List all the `task` contained in the task manager.

 ### Mark `task` done
 Mark the specified `task` in task manager as done.